Sunshine Coast police have recently received a number of reports of $50 counterfeit notes being used in the area.

 The Reserve Bank of Australia website provides advice regarding the security features of bank notes.

-1) Is it plastic?
+Other checks include the feel of the note; is it plastic?
 Australian bank notes are printed on plastic and have a distinct feel.
-A fake bank note may feel thicker or thinner than a real banknote.
-Real bank notes are difficult to start a tear and if scrunched should spring back into shape.
+Fake notes may feel thicker or thinner, are easy to tear and scrunch up instead of springing back to shape.

 You are within your rights to refuse to accept a banknote if you have concerns about its validity if it is safe to do so.

 Technology is available to assist in the detection of counterfeit notes with prices starting from around $100.

 If you have information for police, contact Policelink by providing information using the online suspicious activity form 24hrs per day at www.police.qld.gov.au/reporting.